Grupo-SEMEAR-USP/swarm_in_blocks/README.md

 Como ano passado, uma das nossas preocupações era a facildiade do usuário leigo em transitar pela plataforma, por isso, esse ano decidimos reformar nosa Homepage, abrigando as principais plataformas e funcionalidades do nosso projeto.

-Like last year, we really wanted to make it easier to the user to
+Like last year, we really wanted to make it easier for the user to go through our platform.
+That's why this year we decided to restructure our Homepage, gathering our main features and functionalities.

 <p align="center">
     <img width="700" src="assets/homepage/homepage.gif"/>